-The check or money order should be payable to the "Commissioner of Revenue Services."
+The check or money order should be payable to Commissioner of Revenue Services.

 If the tax is not paid on time, the penalty is 10% (.10) of the balance due or \$50, whichever is greater.
-Interest will be charged on the underpayment of the tax at the rate of 1% (.01) per month or fraction of a month.
+Interest is charged on the underpayment of the tax at the rate of 1% (.01) per month or fraction of a month.

-The Commissioner may, for good cause, extend the time for payment of the tax if the donee (or, if the land was transferred to the donee's lineal descendant or the descendant's spouse, the descendant or the descendant's spouse) files a written application with the Commissioner on or before the 60-day period expires.
+The Commissioner may, for good cause, extend the time for payment of the tax if the donee files a written application with the Commissioner on or before the 60-day period expires.
+If the land was transferred to the donee's lineal descendant or that descendant's spouse, the Commissioner may, for good cause, extend the time for payment of the tax if the descendant or the descendant's spouse files a written application with the Commissioner on or before the 60-day period expires.